Learn to decode MUST inverter error codes, troubleshoot battery and power issues, and restore your solar system efficiently.

 Frequently Asked Questions

-Press and hold "ENTER" for 3 seconds.
-Use "UP"/"DOWN" to navigate programs, "ENTER" to select, "UP"/"DOWN" to change values, and "ENTER" again to confirm.
+Press and hold the "ENTER" button for 3 seconds.
+Use the "UP" and "DOWN" arrows to navigate through the program numbers, "ENTER" to select a program, the arrows to change its value, and "ENTER" again to confirm.
 Press "ESC" to exit.

-For a soft reset, turn off Grid, then PV, then the inverter.
-Wait 1 minute.
-Turn on in reverse order.
-For a factory reset, find the reset option in the settings menu (consult manual).
+For a soft reset, turn off all power inputs (Grid and PV), then turn off the inverter.
+Wait one minute for the screen to go blank.
+Turn the inverter back on, followed by the PV and Grid inputs.
+For a full factory reset, you can find the reset option in the settings menu (consult your user manual).

 Still Having Trouble?